-I attended and graduated from Bradley University in Peoria, Illinois and have ten years of experience tutoring students in ACT and SAT preparation.
+I attended and graduated from Bradley University in Peoria, Illinois and have more than ten years of experience tutoring students in ACT and SAT preparation.
 I believe a personalized approach works best and work with each student's strengths to find the best strategies.
 I also have experience with subject tutoring for elementary, middle, and high school students.
 If a student is behind or struggling in class, I'll help him or her gain a solid understanding of the material.
 I truly enjoy helping students reach their academic and testing goals, and I provide an approach tailored to each student's learning style.

 Undergraduate Degree: Bradley University - Bachelor of Science, Multimedia with a minor in Business Administration

 ACT Composite: 31